1. What is Plug-and-Produce in Manufacturing?

 - Power interface to supply a machine with media (electricity, pneumatics, etc.)

 - Mechanical interface for fixing the position of the modules.

-In DIMOFAC, we determine also material transfer interface, stressing out the importance of the unified material (products, raw material) transfer between the modules.
-The first two interfaces can be in principle standardised and there are already some prototypes exiting for them, for example, a universal plug-in connector (see Figure 1 below).
+In DIMOFAC, we determine also the material transfer interface, stressing out the importance of the unified material (products, raw material) transfer between the modules.
+The first two interfaces can be standardised and there are already some prototypes exiting for them.
+For example, a universal plug-in connector (see Figure 1 below).

-Furthermore, though mechanical and product transfer interfaces are difficult to standardise, due to the high mechanical individuality of every single production system, in DIMOFAC, we assess the possibility of their unification in order to achieve high level of reconfigurability and Plug-and-Produce capability.
+Mechanical and product transfer interfaces are difficult to standardise, due to the high mechanical individuality of every single production system.
+For this reason, in DIMOFAC, we assess the possibility of their unification.
+This will allow to achieve a high level of reconfigurability and Plug-and-Produce capability.

-Another prerequisite for implementing Plug-and-Produce concept is the necessity of module’s self-description capability: the module should be able to automatically advertise its functionalities or skills.
+Another prerequisite for implementing the Plug-and-Produce concept is the necessity of the module’s self-description capability.
+The module should be able to automatically advertise its functionalities or skills.
 It should also describe its properties and required parameters for automatic setup.
-This can be achieved by the common information model (CIM), which will be elaborated in the course of the project.
+The common information model (CIM), elaborated in the course of the project will achieve this.

-As already described in a previous article, the DIMOFAC common information model is based on the concept of an Asset Administration Shell (AAS), which uniformly describes all the properties and capabilities of an asset.
+The DIMOFAC common information model is based on the concept of an Asset Administration Shell (AAS), which uniformly describes all the properties and capabilities of an asset.
 The asset can be a production module, but also a software entity or an operator.
-Thus, using the AAS as the common information model enables the universal Plug-and-Produce capability across all the DIMOFAC framework.
+Thus, using the AAS as the common information model enables the universal Plug-and-Produce capability across the whole DIMOFAC framework.

-Plug-and-Produce capability is one of the vital pieces for finalising the puzzle and providing a solution to the question on how to assist the manufacturers to perform a fast and cost-effective reconfiguration of their production lines?
+Plug-and-Produce capability is one of the vital pieces for finalising the DIMOFAC puzzle.
+It will provide an answer to the question: how to assist the manufacturers to perform a fast and cost-effective reconfiguration of their production lines?

 - More than 20% decrease in reconfiguration time